 Your Call to Action Should Be Clear and Succinct

 While you have the freedom to use longer sentences to describe complex ideas while you lay the groundwork, your call to action should avoid lengthy sentences.
 Your CTA should be clear, short, and sweet.
 One reason for these criteria is to avoid miscommunications that would otherwise confuse your audience.
 Also, you don’t want to use jargon or other language that would cause your reader to lose interest just when they are about to take action.

-Create a Compelling and Persuasive Sense of Urgency
+Your Call to Action Should Create a Sense of Urgency

 Following these guidelines will help improve the performance of your calls to action.
 Remember, the CTA is critical because the ultimate goal of building a website, marketing, and advertising is getting the reader to take action!